babakafshinpour/LICA/README.md

 Important: The installation generates the _mi.so  and mi.py in the code directory.
 Copy these files to site-packages subfolder in python installation directory.
-The site-packages subfolder is usually located at <python installation directory>/lib/python2.7/site-packages/ The code test for Mac Os, and Linux and not windows.
+The site-packages subfolder is usually located at <python installation directory>/lib/python2.7/site-packages/ The code test for Mac Os, and Linux (Centos 6.8, and Ubuntu) and  but not windows.

 # Example (Mutual information estimation)